jinghuazhao/R/utils/README.md

 Execution halted
 ```

-It turns out package `meta` was missing from the package list, which did away the error after installation.
+It turns out package `meta` is missing from the package list, which removes the error after installation.